Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 1. **To develop an integrated digital platform** that connects farmers with essential agricultural resources and services through a single unified interface.

-2. **To provide AI-based crop disease detection** for improved decision-making using Google Gemini Vision AI with treatment recommendations and prevention strategies.
+2. **To provide AI-based crop disease detection** for improved decision-making using configurable AI providers (Groq LLM by default; optionally Google Gemini Vision AI) with treatment recommendations and prevention strategies.

 3. **To deliver real-time weather updates** with agricultural insights, farming alerts, and actionable recommendations for irrigation, pest control, and crop protection.